The Old Farmhouse

 Shower Room: With wash basin and toilet.

-Drying room :With tumble dryer and spinner.
+Drying room :With tumble dryer.

 Entrance hall: For storage of bikes etc.